photographing plants in the studio

 What is a Ruzuku classroom?
 Are classes live?

-When classes moved online during the pandemic, I decided to give this one a shot.
-After exploring and testing different platforms, I decided on a Ruzuku classroom, which is an asynchronous learning environment.
+Ruzuku is an asynchronous learning environment or online classroom.
 That simply means you watch videos, review class materials, tackle assignments and post your work when it suits you.
-Everything takes place in a secure online classroom that is easy to navigate.
+Everything takes place in a secure classroom that is easy to navigate.
 You don’t have to show up at an assigned time for a live Zoom session or webinar, but there is still lots of interaction between you, your classmates and your instructor.

 How long does the course last?